nus-cs2103/nus-se-pr-bot/README.md

 To report a bug, create an [issue](https://github.com/nus-cs2103/cs2103-pr-bot/issues).
 Ensure that you search for existing issues reported first before making yours.
 If it is a possible bug with the underlying library Accuser, [create an issue there](https://github.com/mauris/accuser/issues).

-# Testing

-PR bot uses `Jest` for testing.
-Ensure that dev dependency is installed.
-To run tests during development:

-    npm run testDev

-All test files should be named `*.test.js` and reside in the `test` directory.
-Jest is configured to watch for changes.
-See [this] (http://facebook.github.io/jest/docs/en/cli.html#watchall).

 # License

 Code released under the MIT license.